Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Last is the quasi-prepolymer process.
 Quasi-prepolymers consist of polyols partially reacted with the diisocyanate compounds.
 This simplifies the formulation process since the quasi-prepolymers are less viscous and require low processing temperature.

-Bonding is the process that involves adhering the rubber cover to the surface of the roller core.
+Bonding - Bonding is the process that involves adhering the rubber cover to the surface of the roller core.
 It is done by using a chemical bonding agent that strongly adheres to the outer surface of the roller core.
 Once the bonding components are applied, the polyurethane building process can begin.
 The building is the process of covering or lining the rigid roller core with a rubber compound.

 Other rubber compounds used for roller linings are in the form of calendered sheets and strips.
 They are joined to the roller core by plying and extrusion.
 Polyurethane formulations are available as liquid mixtures.
 Thus, the processes of building polyurethane are casting and injection molding.
 Both of these methods use liquid resins.

 Casting involves placing the roller core into a mold where the polyurethane polymer is poured.
 The process of casting is an economical method for manufacturing polyurethane rollers and is much less expensive than injection molding.